njoubert/CraigslistScraperVisualizer/README.md

 ## NOTICE: Code Removed due to Cease and Desist

 Craiglist sent us a Cease and Desist letter, forcing us to remove the code on this page.
 Fuck you Craiglist, you could have asked nicely without getting lawyers involved.
 It was just a class project.
+This isn't how we do things here.

 Here's the Cease and Desist letter: https://github.com/njoubert/CraigslistScraperVisualizer/raw/master/123575442_1.pdf

-The code has been purged from this repository.
+The code has been purged from this repository, and we are no longer in voilation of Craiglist's TOS.
+There's still some pretty images below.

+The lawyers in question is Perkins Coie LLP.

 ## Project Overview